Florida Probate Administration Law and Right to Pass Title

 The personal representative of a Florida estate can sell real property during probate administration.
 However, as highlighted in the article below, there are some instances when the Florida probate statute requires the estate’s executor to get a court order before a property in probate administration can be sold.

 For court approval of the sale of non-homestead property in Florida during probate administration, some judges insist upon an appraisal of the value.
 Others do not.
 All judges require unpaid creditors and other interested persons in the estate to be given notice of the petition for approval before the order is signed.

-At Statewide Probate, our Florida Probate Lawyers fully understand Florida probate statutes and how they apply to real property in probate administration.
-To help you determine if our estate law firm can best serve your probate administration needs, we off a free 20-minute consultation.
+At Statewide Probate®, our Florida Probate Lawyers fully understand Florida probate statutes and how they apply to real property in probate administration.
+To help you determine if our lawyers can best serve your probate administration needs, we offer a free 20-minute consultation.
 Contact us today to get started.